NixOS/nixpkgs/pkgs/test/nixpkgs-check-by-name/README.md

 - Command line: `nixpkgs-check-by-name [--base <BASE_NIXPKGS>] <NIXPKGS>`
 - Arguments:
+  - `<NIXPKGS>`:
-  - `<NIXPKGS>`: The path to the Nixpkgs to check.
+    The path to the Nixpkgs to check.
+    For PRs, this should be set to a checkout of the PR branch.
+  - `<BASE_NIXPKGS>`:
-  - `<BASE_NIXPKGS>`: The path to the Nixpkgs to use as the base to compare `<NIXPKGS>` against.
+    The path to the Nixpkgs to use as the [ratchet check](#ratchet-checks) base.
-    This allows the strictness of checks to increase over time by only preventing _new_ violations from being introduced, while allowing violations that already existed.
+    For PRs, this should be set to a checkout of the PRs base branch.

-    If not specified, all violations of stricter checks are allowed.
+    If not specified, no ratchet checks will be performed.
-    However, this flag will become required once CI passes it.
+    However, this flag will become required once CI uses it.
 - Exit code:
   - `0`: If the [validation](#validity-checks) is successful
   - `1`: If the [validation](#validity-checks) is not successful